syncfusion-content/maui-docs/MAUI/Circular-Charts/Getting-Started.md

 {% endtabs %}

-## Initialize View Model
+## Initialize view model

-Now, let us define a simple data model that represents a data point in chart.
+Now, let us define a simple data model that represents a data point in the chart.

 {% tabs %}